odpi/egeria/open-metadata-implementation/adapters/open-connectors/integration-connectors/atlas-integration-connector/README.md

 ## Deployment and configuration

-The kafka monitor integration connector is included in the main Egeria assembly.
+The Apache Atlas integration connector is included in the main Egeria assembly.
 It runs in the [Catalog Integrator OMIS](../../../../integration-services/catalog-integrator).

 ----